Non Surgical Spinal Decompression

 How do I get started?

 CALL!
-We can set up a complimentary consultation with Dr. Anderson to discuss your condition.
-Please remember to bring any MRI reports, etc., so Dr. Anderson can review them and best advise you about your treatment options.
-If you have not been evaluated for your condition, Dr. Anderson can fully evaluate you including X-rays, MRI, and comprehensive neurologic testing to determine if you are a candidate for Spinal Decompression Therapy.
+We can set up a complimentary consultation with Dr. Mike to discuss your condition.
+Please remember to bring any MRI reports, etc., so he can review them and best advise you about your treatment options.
+If you have not been evaluated for your condition, Dr. Mike can fully evaluate you including X-rays, MRI, and comprehensive neurologic testing to determine if you are a candidate for Spinal Decompression Therapy.